-You can find more books searching with subject headings such as International Offenses, Crimes Against Humanity, Criminal Liability (International Law), Criminal Procedure (International Law), Criminal Jurisdiction, Genocide, Human Rights and War Crimes.
+You can find additional recent topically relevant books in the law library by searching the catalog by subject headings such as International Criminal Law, International Offenses, Crimes Against Humanity, Criminal Liability (International Law), Criminal Procedure (International Law), Criminal Jurisdiction, Genocide, Human Rights and War Crimes.

-You can find articles in law reviews by searching with the same subject headings (and by keyword, author, and title as well) in the index LegalTrac.
+You can find law review articles by searching with the same subject headings (and by keyword, author, and title as well) in the index LegalTrac.
 This index is also available in Westlaw, as the LRI database (look under "Law Reviews, Bar Journals & Legal Periodicals" > "Periodical Indexes").
 The Index to Legal Periodicals includes links to the full text of some articles.